Marianadesamadsen/Marianadesamadsen.github.io/index.markdown

 <div style="text-align: center; margin-top: 30px;">
   <img src="crime_map.png" width="150%" />
   <p style="font-style: italic; font-size: 0.9em; color: gray;">
-    Figure 3: Normalization of arrests in districts of San Francisco, based on crime density.
+    Figure 3: Distribution of normalized assault, robbery, and weapon law incidents occurring on friday and saturday nights in San Francisco, based on reported data from 2003 to 2024.
   </p>
 </div>
-We notice here that the southern district has the biggest density of arrests for drunkeness.
-Even though most of the bars in san fransico are placed in the central district, the southern district still shines in terms of arrests for drunkeness.
+We notice on the map of the crime data distribution that most of the reported arrests for our focused crime types happens in the southern district.